 The latest technology and techniques

-- Minimally invasive surgical techniques.
-This includes video-assisted surgery for some patients, reducing scarring and speeding recovery time.
+- Minimally invasive surgical techniques, such as video-assisted surgery for some patients, to reduce scarring and speed recovery time.

-- Careful monitoring of the vocal cord nerves during surgery to help preserve function.
+- Constant monitoring of the vocal cord nerves during surgery.

 - The latest ultrasound equipment.